cja1/CM2020/sequence-api-slate/source/index.html.md

 <h1 id="sequence-api-games">Games</h1>

-The /games endpoint is the main endpoint used for creating a new game, joining an existing game, playing a round and getting the game state.<br/><br/>The expected order of events is:<ul><li>A player POSTs to the /games endpoint to create a new game.
+The /games endpoint is the main endpoint used for creating a new game, joining an existing game, playing a round, getting the game state and deleting a game.<br/><br/>The expected order of events is:<ul><li>A player POSTs to the /games endpoint to create a new game.
 They receive a 4-digit game code.
 They pass this to the second player.
 The game status is "waitingForPlayers".</li><li>The second player POSTs to the /games/{code}/players endpoint to join the game.
 Now the game status is "active".</li><li>Turn-by-turn, each players POSTs to the /games/{code}/rounds endpoint with the card they want to play and the board position they want to play it.
 This continues until the game is won.</li><li>When the game is won the game status change to "ended"</li><li>At any time a player can get the game state by calling GET on /games/{code} endpoint.
 This returns the current game state.</li></ul>

 ## Create a game